mikljohansson/spring-distributed-async/README.md

 ## Delays

-You can add delays to the method calls, for example to introduce jitter into your system and smooth our usage peaks.
+You can add fixed or random delays to the method calls, for example to introduce jitter into your system and smooth our usage peaks.
+Complex distributed system tend to like having some jitter here and there to improve robustness.

  * The maximum delay is 15 minutes (900 seconds) due to limitations in SQS